-Employee Provident Fund (EPF) is a collection of funds that both the employer and the employee contribute every month.
+Employee Provident Fund (EPF) is a collection of funds that both the employer and the employee contribute on a monthly basis.
 It is a scheme that provides financial support to all salaried individuals post-retirement.

-EPF is a retirement benefit plan and aims to ensure a financially independent retirement.
+EPF is basically a retirement benefit plan and aims to ensure a financially independent retirement.

-Vested and Non-Vested Portions: Any contributions made to your provident fund before the 1st of March 2021, including the growth thereon, are deemed to be the ‘vested’ portion of your provident fund and will not be subject to the 2/3rds rule.
-However, from the 1st of March 2021, provident fund members who are younger than 55 years of age will see any further contributions on or after 1 March, and the growth thereon, deemed as the ‘non-vested’ portion of their fund, the value of which will be subject to the 2/3rds rule upon retirement.
+However, from the 1st of March 2021, provident fund members who are younger than 55 years of age will see any further contributions on or after 1 March, and the growth thereon, deemed as the ‘non-vested’ portion of their fund, the value of which will be subject to the 2/3rds annuitisation rule upon retirement.

-Age: If you are 55 years or older at the 1st of March 2021, you will not be subject to the new rules for provident funds, regardless of whether further contributions are made from the date the amendments came into force1.
-This means you are allowed to withdraw the entire value of the fund as a lump sum, provided that any further contributions are made to the existing provident fund.
+A provident fund member who is 55 years or older at the 1st of March 2021 will not be subject to the new rules for provident funds, regardless of whether further contributions are made from the date the amendments came into force.
+This means they are allowed to withdraw the entire value of the fund as a lump sum, provided that any further contributions are made to the existing provident fund.

 Practical examples of the new provident fund rules